razzfox/dotfiles/readme.md

  - prevent clear screen when ssh ends
  - consider set -u/+u (unbound variable) and set -x/+x (print all commands) for testing scripts
  - Is this still needed in hosts.linux? # nscd --invalidate=hosts || true
+ - Create a './configure, make, make install' process to learn how that works.
+Replace install.sh.

 ACHTUNG!